Frequently Asked Questions

 A) Since our focus is primarily on craft, we don’t bring in agents with the specific purpose of reviewing submitted work.
-We do plan to feature publishing professionals in an informal group setting for general discussion of the publication process.
+We do on occasion feature publishing professionals on our special panels.

 Q) Is the conference open to applicants outside the U.S.?

 A) Absolutely.
 In the past, we’ve had participants from Japan, Israel, Canada, South America and other places around the world.

 Q) I’d like to apply now, but send my writing sample in later.
 Is that okay?

 A) As the writing sample is the basis of your admission, it’s best to send the application and written submission at the same time.
 We are unable to review a submitted application without the writing sample.

 Q) Is there a place on the application for the name of a recommender or reference?

 A) As we base our acceptance on the writing itself, we don’t ask for a references or recommendations.
 However, in your statement of your writing background in the cover letter, you are welcome to include the names of teachers you’ve worked with, or someone who’s recommended the Conference to you.